-Black Mountain Films, Six Missing Chairs and Mini Productions present urban LGBT drama, Not the Devil.
+Black Mountain Films, Six Missing Chairs and Mini Productions present the BAFTA qualifying, urban LGBT drama, Not the Devil.

 Not the Devil follows a teenage boy exploring his identity develops an obsession with a woman on his estate.
 One day, they meet.